Politicians’ talk of a border ‘invasion’ is speech experts say has gotten people killed

 “We have seen again and again the spread of conspiracy theories like the great replacement theory, anti-immigrant rhetoric, invasion rhetoric and other forms of overt bigotry that dehumanize people,” she said.
 “It sometimes explicitly calls for violence, or on the other hand normalizes it.
 You shouldn’t be surprised when that leads to violence.
 It’s happened before and, sadly, it’s likely to happen again.”

+Ohio Capital Journal is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Ohio Capital Journal maintains editorial independence.
+Contact Editor David Dewitt for questions: info@ohiocapitaljournal.com.
+Follow Ohio Capital Journal on Facebook and Twitter.

-The post Politicians’ talk of a border ‘invasion’ is speech experts say has gotten people killed appeared first on NC Newsline.
+The post Politicians’ talk of a border ‘invasion’ is speech experts say has gotten people killed appeared first on Pennsylvania Capital-Star.